-Found under brand name of Adderall and Adderall XR
+It has a generic name amphetamine and dextroamphetamine and is found under brand name of Adderall and Adderall XR.

-The overall goal is to help control hyperactivity and impulse control.
+The overall goal of this medication is to help control hyperactivity and impulse control.

 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.